diagram-codesprint/render-line-charts-braille-display/README.md

 ## [future] Resuable components

-In future work, we plan to make some software components of BLC available separately, so that they can be used to render other kinds of information in Braille cells.
+In future work, we plan to make some software components of SparkBraille available separately, so that they can be used to render other kinds of information in braille cells.